kevinkarl22/jFullPageScroller/README.md

 Optionally, you can specify a navigation menu, this will be useful when users want to jump in different parts of the section.

 Just create a html navigation menu inside the `<body>` tag then add the following attributes on each navigation links: `jfps-nav` and `jfps-target-section` attributes.
-Assign a value for each `jfps-target-section` attributes, a number of a string name.
+Assign a value for each `jfps-target-section` attributes, a number or a string name.

 For better user experience, you can add a `href` attribute which would have the same value as the `jfps-target-section`.
 This is to ensure that each page can still be navigated even if the plugin did not initialized.